 Riding a bike around the city has become a popular form of transportation for Indianapolis residents.
 However, our city has not ranked well for overall bike safety.
 According to Bicycle.com, Indianapolis is one of the top 25 most dangerous cities for cycling.
 Some of the reasons include a lack of bike lanes or an emphasis on bike safety for drivers.
 Regardless, when people on bikes are hit by drivers ignoring bicycle safety laws, they not only put the riders’ lives at risk, but they also are committing dangerous forms of negligence.

 Premises Liability Injuries in Indiana

-When accidents occur on property owned or managed by another person,sometimes this is because the property owner did not maintain property or supervise guests adequately.
+When accidents occur on property owned or managed by another person, sometimes this is because the property owner did not maintain the property or supervise guests adequately.
 But, as with car accidents, there are many reasons for potential injuries related to premises liability.
-While statistics on these kinds of injuries may not be as readily recorded as car and semi accidents, there’s no shortage of premises liability-related incidents in and around the Indianapolis area that result in injury.
+While statistics on these kinds of injuries may not be as readily recorded as car and semi accidents, there is no shortage of premises liability incidents in Indianapolis that result in injury.

 Indianapolis Slip and Fall Injuries